nickdibari/dotfiles/README.md

 ./install.bash --install-vim --install-tmux
 ```

+## Upgrading

+If the install was done through a checkout of the respository, then upgrading the dotfiles is as simple as pulling down the latest changes from the remote and sourcing the bash profile again.
+If new dotfiles are added, then you will need to install again to create the links from your system to the dotfiles checkout.

 ## Configuring

 There are a few configuration options available for your dotfiles setup.
 You can optionally tweak the behavior of the dotfiles through this file.